Hire Mr. Smokestack for Wildlife Removal Services in Raleigh, Durham, Greensboro & More

 Fortunately for homeowners, most wildlife make for terrible roommates and they leave plenty of evidence that they’ve moved in.
 Here are a few things to keep an eye out for:

-• There’s an uptick in animal sightings.
-Sometimes, you may see the animals themselves, especially if they enter through the fireplace.
+- There’s an uptick in animal sightings.
+Sometimes, you may see the animals themselves, especially if they enter through the roofline, foundation, fireplace, or crawl space.
 Rodents are the most likely culprit to use the fireplace to access food sources in your home.

-• You hear unusual noises.
+- You hear unusual noises.
 Animals don’t have a sense of volume control.
-Wildlife in chimneys can make distinctive sounds.
-Scratching, scurrying, chirping, flapping, or thumping noises coming from the fireplace or chimney is a good indication that critters have set up shop.
+Wildlife in attics, walls, or chimneys make distinctive sounds.
+Scratching, scurrying, chirping, flapping, or thumping noises coming from anywhere in your home is a good indication that critters have set up shop.

-• Foul odors are coming from your fireplace.
+- Foul odors are coming from your walls or fireplace.
 Unpleasant smells are a calling card for wildlife.
 The combination of droppings, nests, and food waste can produce distinctive odors.
 If you suddenly notice a strong, pungent smell, it could be a sign that unwanted guests are present.

-• You start finding strange things around the hearth.
-Animals scavenge for materials to build their nests and you may notice pieces of insulation, leaves, twigs, or other debris collecting in the bottom of the firebox or around the hearth.
+- You start finding strange things around your home.
+Animals scavenge for materials to build their nests and you may notice pieces of insulation, leaves, twigs, or other debris collecting in corners of your home.

-• There’s damage to the chimney cap.
-Check out the chimney cap for signs of damage.
-Wildlife may try to access the chimney by damaging or knocking off the chimney cap.
-Missing or broken caps make for easy entry points.
+- There’s damage to the chimney cap, siding, foundation, etc. Check out the chimney cap, foundation, and other possibly entry points for signs of damage.
+Wildlife may try to access your home by damaging or knocking off pieces of it.

-• There’s unusual activity on your roof.
-A lot of known chimney pests are nocturnal, meaning they’ll leave the chimney to look for food at dusk and return at dawn.
+- There’s unusual activity on your roof.
+A lot of known pests are nocturnal, meaning they’ll leave the attic, walls, or chimney to look for food at dusk and return at dawn.
 When you take your trash out in the evening or if you’re out for an early morning run, take a good look up at your roofline.
 You may be able to catch a glimpse of the trespassers in action.

-How Can I Prevent Wildlife from Entering My Chimney in the Future?
+How Can I Prevent Wildlife From Entering My Home in the Future?

 Prevention is always the best option when it comes to your chimney maintenance.
 Stopping animals from getting into your chimney in the first place is the best way to deal with them.
 Here’s how to do it: